 RESULTS: Results for each race will be posted as promptly as possible.
-They will also be posted on the following sites: COMA website and Oregon Masters website.
-Custom Ribbons will be awarded to swimmers for the top three places in individual events in both the Category I and Category II suit divisions.
+They will also be posted on the following sites: COMA website, Oregon Masters website and the 2-mile will be posted on usms.org.
+Medals will be awarded to eight places in each age group in the USMS Two-Mile National Championships.
+Championship patches to the USMS winners, who must be full USMS members.
+In the 1-Mile and 2-Mile Non-Championship swim, Custom Ribbons will be awarded to swimmers for the top three places in individual events in both the Category I and Category II suit divisions.
 There will be no club scoring or awards.

 SWIMWEAR: Current USMS rules apply.
 Category I suits are required for relays & records.
 Category II suits - including wetsuits- are welcomed in both swims but tabluated separately from Category I suits.
 Swimmers wearing Category II suits are not eligible for relays and records.
 See Master's suit classification details.

 So, What on Earth is a Cable Swim?